kdeldycke/chessboard/docs/development.rst

     $ git commit -m "Post release version bump."
     $ git push

-Now if the next revision is no longer bug-fix only:
+Now if the next revision is no longer bug-fix only, bump the ``minor`` revision level instead:

 .. code-block:: bash